StefChatz/comsos-starter-challenge/README.md

    ```

 4. **BONUS: Fund Credit Account**\
-   _After completing step 2 and 3 you learned how to execute messages and query contracts on the a Cosmos blockchain._\
+   _After completing steps 2 and 3, you learned how to execute messages and query contracts on the Cosmos blockchain._\
-   The next step would be to fund a minted credit account, that is owned by the connected wallet.
-For this, you need to use the `update_credit_account` message of the [Mars Protocol Credit Manager Contract](https://celatone.osmosis.zone/osmosis-1/execute?contract=osmo1f2m24wktq0sw3c0lexlg7fv4kngwyttvzws3a3r3al9ld2s2pvds87jqvf&msg=ewogICJ1cGRhdGVfY3JlZGl0X2FjY291bnQiOiB7fQp9)
+   The next step would be to fund a minted credit account, owned by the connected wallet.
+For this, you need to use the `update_credit_account` message of the [Mars Protocol Credit Manager Contract](https://celatone.osmosis.zone/osmosis-1/execute?contract=osmo1f2m24wktq0sw3c0lexlg7fv4kngwyttvzws3a3r3al9ld2s2pvds87jqvf&msg=ewogICJ1cGRhdGVfY3JlZGl0X2FjY291bnQiOiB7fQp9).

    ```
     {